veloren/veloren/CODE_OF_CONDUCT.md

 - We will exclude you from interaction if you insult, demean or harass anyone.
   That is not welcome behavior; we strive to be inclusive.
 In particular, we don't tolerate behavior that excludes people in socially marginalized groups.
-- If you feel beeing harassed or made uncomfortable, please **contact** us.
+- If you feel you are being harassed, or someone else's actions have made you uncomfortable, please **contact** us.
   Whether you're a regular contributor or a newcomer, we care about making this community a safe place for you and we've got your back.
 If the offender was an admin or core developer, use [report@veloren.net](mailto:report@veloren.net).
+  Emails send to this address will be forwarded only to one person appointed to handle those issues.
-- Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
-There is seldom a right answer.
+- Respect that people have differing opinions and that every design or implementation choice carries a trade-offs.
+There is seldom one right answer.
 - Please keep unstructured critique to a minimum.
 If you have solid ideas you want to experiment with, make a branch and see how it works.
 - This community exists to focus on Veloren, keep off-topic content to the